robertzak133/BTC-Reverse/README.md

 # Introduction
-This repository contains tools and files reverse engineering Browning Trail Cameras.
-Sor far, it is focused on the Recon Force Advantage (BTC-7A), Recon Force SpecOps (BTC-8A), and Edge Spec Ops (BTC-8E).
+This repository contains tools and files for reverse engineering Browning Trail Cameras.
+So far, it is focused on the Recon Force Advantage (BTC-7A), Recon Force SpecOps (BTC-8A), and Edge Spec Ops (BTC-8E).

 These trail cameras use IP developed under the SunPlus/iCatch consortium, as well as customizations introduced by the camera maker Prometheus Group, LLC